defagos/CoconutKit/README.markdown

 * If the symbol belongs to UIKit, then weakly link your target with `UIKit.framework` (click on your target, select _Build Phases_, and under _Link Binary With Libraries_ set `UIKit.framework` as optional)
 * If the symbol begins with `_objc`, then link your target with the ARC Lite libraries by adding the `-fobjc-arc` flag to your target `Other Linker Flags` settting

-#### Adding CoconutKit in source form
+#### Adding source files using CocoaPods

-CoconutKit is meant to be used in binary form to reduce compile times and executable size.
-You can add the CoconutKit project as a project dependency, but this is an approach I do not endorse and therefore do not officially support.
+Since CoconutKit 2.0, the easiest way to add CoconutKit to a project is using [CocoaPods](https://github.com/CocoaPods/CocoaPods).
+The CoconutKit specification file should be available from the official CocoaPods [specification repository](https://github.com/CocoaPods/Specs).
+If this is the case, simply edit your project `Podfile` file to add an entry for CoconutKit:

+    platform :ios
+    pod 'CoconutKit', '~> <version>'

+If the specification file is not available from the official CocoaPods specification repository, use the specification file available in the `Tools/CocoaPods` directory.
+Either add it to your `~/.cocoapods` local specification repository (creating the dedicated folder structure), or edit your project `Podfile` to tell CocoaPods to use the file directly:

+    platform :ios
+    pod 'CoconutKit', :podspec => '/absolute/path/to/CoconutKit/Tools/CocoaPods/CoconutKit.podspec'

+The specification file has successfully been tested with CocoaPods 0.15.2.

 #### Enabling logging

-CoconutKit provides a built-in logger which it uses to provide valuable information about its internal status.
+CoconutKit uses a logger to provide valuable information about its internal status.
 This should help you easily discover any issue you might encounter when using CoconutKit.
-To enable logging in a project using CoconutKit:
+To enable internal CoconutKit logging:

-* If you are using CoconutKit binaries, link your project against the debug version of the CoconutKit `.staticframework`.
-If you are using CocoaPods, no special care is needed since debug binaries will be used when compiling your project in debug mode
+* If you are using CoconutKit binaries:
+	* Link your project against the debug version of the CoconutKit `.staticframework` (edit your project debug configuration settings so that the debug binaries are used)
-* Edit your project target and add `-DHLS_LOGGER` to your `Other C Flags` for the debug configuration
 	* Add an `HLSLoggerLevel` entry to your project `.plist` to set the desired logging level (`DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`)
+* If you are using CocoaPods:
+	* Edit the generated `Pods.xcodeproj` project settings, adding `-DHLS_LOGGER` to the `Other C Flags` for the debug configuration.
+This setting is sadly lost every time your run `pod install` to generate the CocoaPods workspace
+	* Add an `HLSLoggerLevel` entry to your project `.plist` to set the desired logging level (`DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`)

 CoconutKit logger also supports [XcodeColors](https://github.com/robbiehanson/XcodeColors).
 Simply install the XcodeColors plugin and enable colors when debugging your project within Xcode by adding an environment variable called `XcodeColors` to your project schemes.
 Projects in the CoconutKit workspace all have this environment variable set.
 If you see strange `[fg` sequences in your Xcode debugging console, either install XcodeColors or disable the `XcodeColors` environment variable by editing the corresponding project scheme.

 ### How should I use CoconutKit?

-After CoconutKit has been added to your project, simply import the headers you need using the `#import <CoconutKit/HeaderFile.h>` syntax.
-Though you can import files only where you need them, I strongly recommend importing the CoconutKit global header file from your project `.pch` file once for all (`#import <CoconutKit/CoconutKit.h>`).
-This file includes all CoconutKit public headers so that you do not need any other import.
+After CoconutKit has been added to your project, simply import its global public header file in your project `.pch` file:

+* If you are using CoconutKit binaries, use `#import <CoconutKit/CoconutKit.h>`
+* If you are using CocoaPods, use `#import "CoconutKit.h"`

-Some code snippets have been provided in the `Snippets` directory (and more will probably be added in the future).
+Some code snippets have been provided in the `Snippets` directory (and more will probably be added in the future), both for ARC and non-ARC projects.
 Add them to your favorite snippet manager to make working with CoconutKit classes even more easier!

 ### How can I learn using CoconutKit?

 Learning how to use CoconutKit components always starts with header documentation.
 I try to keep documentation close to the code, that is why header documentation is rather extensive.
 All you need to know should be written there since I avoid external documentation which often gets outdated.
 After you have read the documentation of a class, have a look at the demos and unit tests to see how the component is used in a concrete case.

 Good documentation is critical.
 If you think some documentation is missing, unclear or incorrect, please file a ticket.

+### Versions

+I sadly have not enough time to develop new features or to refactor existing ones while keeping CoconutKit public APIs unchanged.
+Sometimes method prototypes or even class names must change, and I cannot afford marking methods or classes as deprecated while still maintaining them.

+When updating the version of CoconutKit you use, you therefore should keep in mind that:

+* major versions might contain major changes to the public APIs
+* minor versions should only contain minor changes

 ### Credits